duyiblue/vggt-for-ff3d/README.md

 - We created a new model `VGGT_FOR_FF3D`, stored in `vggt/models/vggt_for_ff3d.py`.
 It serves as an alternative to the original `VGGT` model in `vggt/models/vggt.py`.
 Our model uses components from the original codebase, such as `Aggregator` and `DPTHead`.
 The major difference is that we added different DPT decoder heads for our tasks.

 - The original VGGT model converts output tensors to "channel-last" format (i.e., `[B, S, H, W, C]`) in the last step (in `head_act.py`), although all operations before that were in "channel-first" format (i.e., `[B, S, C, H, W]`).
 Because channel-first format is more efficient and widely-adopted, we modified the code to use channel-first format throughout, including the returned results.
-Training, demo, visualization, and geometry utilities are not modified, so the codebase is inconsistent now, but we don't use these parts anyway.
+Training, demo, visualization, and geometry utilities are not modified, so the codebase is currently inconsistent, but we don't use these parts anyway.

 ## Updates